-The Traffic Bureau has two Motorcycle Officer positions funded by Measure O. Motorcycle Officers are primarily responsible for enforcing traffic laws; their mobility makes them an effective enforcement tool and allows them to operate in areas of congestion, as well as address high collision and complaint areas throughout Santa Rosa.
+The Traffic Bureau has two Motorcycle Officer positions funded by Measure O. Motorcycle Officers are primarily responsible for enforcing traffic laws; their mobility makes them an effective enforcement tool and allows them to operate in areas of congestion and address high collision and complaint areas throughout Santa Rosa.
+In FY 2019-20, the two Measure O Traffic Officers made 21 misdemeanor arrests, issued 242 citations, responded to 146 calls for service, and had 327 "officer initiated" incidents.